 - Ten regional winners will be selected, with one regional winner being chosen as the overall national winner.
 One regional winner will be chosen from each of the following regions: East Midlands; East of England; London; North East; North West; Thames Valley and Wessex; Kent, Surrey and Sussex; South West; West Midlands; and Yorkshire and the Humber.

-- The student(s) selected as regional winners will each receive an Amazon voucher to the value of £25.
+- The student(s) selected as regional winners will each receive a goody bag, a certificate and an Amazon voucher to the value of £25.

 - There is no cash alternative for any prize in this competition.

-- Entries will not be returned to schools at the end of the competition.
+- Entries will not be returned to school at the end of the competition.

 - Health Education England reserves the right to reproduce and utilise in whole or in part the entries submitted by students for information, publicity and promotional purposes.
+This includes entries being displayed in an online gallery page on the Step into the NHS website.
 By entering, each class agrees to secure parental agreement and authorises the use of names and addresses of the establishment to which it belongs and the names of participating teachers and students in any information, publicity or promotional activity linked to this competition.

 - Entering this competition implies full and complete acceptance of these terms and conditions of which entry instructions form a part.
 Promoter: Health Education England.
 Registered address: Health Education England, 1st floor, Blenheim House, Duncombe Street, Leeds LS1 4PL.
 (Please DO NOT send entries to this address.
 Thank you.)